SCUNLP/ELABORATION/README.md

 ### Dataset Construction
 ![dataset](./img/dataset.png)

-more details will be updated soon.
+We will provide more details soon (for sure).